 National Board Members

-Background and expertise: A 30-year veteran of creating and growing consumer businesses; prior to re-joining General Catalyst as an XIR, he was CEO of Jumptap, a General Catalyst portfolio company, sold to Millennial Media (NYSE: MM); former Managing Partner at General Catalyst; former CEO of Upromise; former chairman and CEO of Excite and Excite@Home; founder of The Outdoor Life Network (now NBC Sports Network); former senior vice president of Times Mirror Magazines, overseeing titles such as SKI and Field & Stream; recipient of the Ernst & Young Entrepreneur of the Year Award for California and New England; four-time Emmy Award-winning producer and writer of documentaries on adventure, wildlife, and vanishing cultures; regular guest and co-host on CNBC; serves on the boards of Jumptap and Big Fish Games; former board chairman of Harris Interactive; advisory board member for Care.com, Next Jump, and Simulmedia, Inc., national board member for The Trust for Public Land
+Background and expertise: 25-year veteran of creating and growing consumer businesses; currently managing director of General Catalyst Partners and CEO of Jumptap, a leading mobile ad network; former CEO of Upromise; former chairman and CEO of Excite and Excite@Home; founder of The Outdoor Life Network (now NBC Sports Network); former SVP of Times Mirror Magazines, overseeing titles such as SKI and Field & Stream; Recipient of Ernst & Young Entrepreneur of the Year Award for California and New England; four-time Emmy Award-winning producer and writer of adventure, wildlife, and vanishing-culture documentaries; regular guest and co-host on CNBC; serves on the boards of Jumptap and Big Fish Games; former board chairman of Harris Interactive; advisory board member for Care.com, Next Jump, and Simulmedia, Inc., national board member for The Trust for Public Land

 William Cronon is a historian of American environmental history and of the American west.
 In 1991, his book, Nature's Metropolis: Chicago and the Great West, was awarded the Chicago Tribune's Heartland Prize; in 1992 the Bancroft Prize; and in 1993, the George Perkins Marsh Prize as well as the Charles A. Weyerhaeuser Award.
 He co-edited Under an Open Sky: Rethinking America's Western Past, a collection of essays on the prospects of western and frontier history in American historiography, and edited Uncommon Ground: Rethinking the Human Place in Nature, which examines the implication of different cultural ideas of nature for modern environmental problems.
 Currently he is working on a history of Portage, Wisconsin, which will explore how people's sense of place is shaped by the stories they tell about their homes, their lives, and the landscapes they inhabit.